 Kency Cornejo is an Associate Professor of Modern/Contemporary Latin American Art History.
-She received her PhD in Art History and Visual Studies from Duke University and holds an MA from UT Austin and a BA from UCLA.
-Her research and pedagogy focus on art of Central America and its US-based diaspora, visual politics and activism in Latin America, and decolonizing methodologies in art and art history.
-Specifically, she explores creative responses to femicide, immigration, prisons, captivity, transnationalism, gangs, and indigenous rights in Central America, as well as the role of visuality in coloniality and decoloniality.
+She received her PhD in Art History and Visual Studies from Duke University, her MA from UT Austin, and her BA from UCLA.
+She is also a proud first-gen and community college transfer student.
+Born to Salvadoran immigrant parents and raised in Compton, California, Dr. Cornejo’s experience with Imperialism, institutional racism, and forced migration inform her political and academic endeavors.
+Her research and pedagogy focus on the art of Central America and its US-based diaspora, visual politics and activism in Latin America, and decolonizing methodologies in art and art history.
+Specifically, she explores creative responses to femicide, immigration, prisons, captivity, transnationalism, gangs, and Indigenous rights in Central America, as well as the role of art and visuality in coloniality and decoloniality.

 Dr. Cornejo is committed to mentorship, especially for first-generation, transfer students, and students of color.
 She has mentored fellows in the Ronald E. McNair Scholars Program; Mellon May Fellows Program; El Puente Research Fellow Program; and IUPLR/Mellon Fellows Mentorship Program.
 At UNM she is affiliated faculty with the Latin American and Iberian Institute; Southwest Hispanic Research Institute; Institute for the Study of “Race” and Social Justice; and the Feminist Research Institute.